George Harrison: Attack at Friar Park: 1999

 The entrance and gatehouse at Harrison's Friar Park estate in Henley-on-Thames.
 In December 1999, he and his wife Olivia were the victims of a knife attack by an intruder.

 On 30 December 1999, Harrison and his wife Olivia were attacked at their home, Friar Park.
-The perpetrator was 34-year-old paranoid schizophrenic man Michael Abram, who broke in and attacked Harrison with a kitchen knife, puncturing a lung and causing head injuries before he was incapacitated by Harrison's wife, who struck him repeatedly with a fireplace poker and a lamp.
+The perpetrator was 34-year-old Michael Abram, who was later diagnosed with schizophrenia.
+Abram broke in and attacked Harrison with a kitchen knife, puncturing a lung and causing head injuries before he was incapacitated by Harrison's wife, who struck him repeatedly with a fireplace poker and a lamp.
 Harrison later commented, "I felt exhausted and could feel the strength draining from me.
 I vividly remember a deliberate thrust to my chest.
 I could hear my lung exhaling and had blood in my mouth.
 I believed I had been fatally stabbed".

-Following the attack, Harrison was hospitalised with more than 40 stab wounds, and part of his punctured lung was removed.
+After the attack, Harrison was hospitalised with more than 40 stab wounds, and part of his punctured lung was removed.
 He released a statement soon afterwards regarding his assailant: "He wasn't a burglar, and he certainly wasn't auditioning for the Traveling Wilburys.
 Adi Shankara, an Indian historical, spiritual and groovy-type person, once said, 'Life is fragile like a raindrop on a lotus leaf.'
 And you'd better believe it."
 (Note: Abram, who believed he was possessed by Harrison and that he was on a mission from God to kill him, was later acquitted of attempted murder on grounds of insanity and was detained for treatment in a secure mental hospital.
 He was released in 2002.)

-Upon being released from a psychiatric institution in 2002, Abram said: "If I could turn back the clock, I would give anything not to have done what I did in attacking George Harrison, but looking back on it now, I have come to understand that I was at the time not in control of my actions.
+When he was released from a psychiatric institution in 2002, Abram said: "If I could turn back the clock, I would give anything not to have done what I did in attacking George Harrison, but looking back on it now, I have come to understand that I was at the time not in control of my actions.
 I can only hope the Harrison family might somehow find it in their hearts to accept my apologies."
 The injuries inflicted on Harrison during the home invasion were downplayed by his family in their comments to the press.
 Having seen Harrison looking so healthy beforehand, those in his social circle believed that the attack brought about a change in him and was the cause for his cancer's return.